 components in parallel.
 The following diagrams show the difference between

-uploading one large file and a parallel composite upload.
+uploading one large file and uploading the same file using the parallel

-There are benefits and tradeoffs to using parallel composite uploads, so it is important to read the documentation.
+For details about the benefits and tradeoffs to using parallel composite uploads, visit the cp command documentation.

 Tuning TCP parameters

 You can improve TCP transfer performance by tuning the following TCP parameters.
-Before changing these settings, read your operating system's documentation, or consult an expert.
+Before you change these settings, read your operating system's documentation and consult an expert.

-TCP Timestamps (RFC 1323): Enabling this setting allows accurate measurement of the round trip time to aid in smoother TCP performance.
+This setting lets the accurate measurement of the round trip time aid in smoother TCP performance.